The perfect Church for imperfect people / La Iglesia perfecta para gente imperfecta

 Rev. DCN.
 Bro.
 Juan F. A. de la Cuesta, HMSJA

-Secretary to the Patriarch
+Chancellor and Secretary to the Patriarch

 Rev’d Msgr.
 Michael A Raper CJ (csb) MSC